 It has a slide.
 Probably the favorite part of the bouncer is just going down the slides kids love it.
 It also has a place to put your shoes and a mesh door on the back for easy entrance.
 This makes it really easy for kids to come through the back and then they can slide down the slide to exit.
 The recommended age for this is thirty-six months to eight years.The blower is really powerful.
 The button where you turn on has a little covering to make it waterproof and it is really durable.
 Bounce house easy to put away and it’s perfect for playdates which I definitely can say.
 I love having it out for playdates and it’s always a hit with the kids.
 A lot of people were saying it was definitely worth the money.

 The bounce house is wet once.
 It rained on it.
 I didn’t realize it was raining and it got wet and it did start to look like it was getting a little bit of mold.
 So definitely do not let it get wet.
 It’s not meant to get wet.
 Keep it dry and then once kids are done playing in it put away and store it in a not a humid place.
-Make sure it’s in a dry area that you’re storing it.
+Make sure it’s in the dry area that you’re storing it.

 One thing I do wish that it had at the back part where opens its velcro was a zipper.
 Because for little kids or even older kids it makes me nervous that if the velcro wasn’t totally secure that they could fall out of the back and it’s a decent drop.
 So I kind of wish it was a zipper that you could open up.
 That would be kind of nice or even a choice if you could use the velcro and then you also consider it up.